Driver Education FAQs

 7. Can I take driver education online?

 Yes.
-The 30-hour theoretical component of driver’s education may be taken online.
+The 30-hour classroom part of the driver's education may be taken online.
 A complete list of DDS-approved online Driver Training Schools may be found on our website.
-Please be aware that online providers may offer a variety of traffic safety courses or may be approved in other states, so be sure to register for the driver education course that satisfies the Joshua’s Law requirements for the State of Georgia.
-Also, remember that in addition to the 30-hour theoretical component, teens under the age of 17 must complete the practical component of driver’s education under the supervision of a DDS-certified instructor or through use of the complimentary DDS Parent/Teen Driving Guide.
+Please note that online providers may have different types of traffic safety courses.
+They may also be approved for other states.
+Be sure to register for a course that meets the Joshua’s Law requirements for the State of Georgia.
+As well, teens under the age of 18 must complete supervised driving with a DDS-certified instructor or by using the Parent/Teen Driving Guide.

 8. I signed up for an online course, but I’ve lost my username and password.
 Can DDS provide me with my lost username and password?